 "I got to the point where I couldn’t think about her without bitterness.
 I knew I needed God’s help.
 As I prayed, God showed me several things that helped."

 "First, I realized I was expecting her to behave like a Christian when she wasn't one.
-Second, I reminded myself that not all Christians agreed with our choices either.
-Third, I realized I was often self-righteous with my in-laws.
-Fourth, I realized my children would meet many people in life who disagreed with our values.
+Second, I realized I could easily take on a self-righteous attitude with my in-laws instead of thinking the best.
+Third, I realized my children would meet many people in life who disagreed with our values.
 I could use these situations to teach them how to respectfully speak up for the truth and honor their grandparents at the same time."

 "As I applied these principles to our relationship, not everything changed, but things are much better.
 My mother-in-law has even begun asking about my faith.”